MesutHakanTaskiner/Report_agent/README.md

 2. Create one if it doesn't exist
 3. Activate the virtual environment
 4. Install the required Python dependencies
-5. Start the backend server in the virtual environment
+5. Start the backend server in the virtual environment (http://localhost:8000)
-6. Start the frontend development server
+6. Start the frontend development server (http://localhost:5173)

+The script includes comprehensive error checking for:
+- Python installation and version compatibility
+- Directory access permissions
+- Virtual environment creation and activation
+- Dependency installation
+- Required files existence

 Or run them separately: